massung/CHIP-8/README.md

 CHIP-8 is an assembler, debugger, and emulator for the [COSMAC ELF][2] [CHIP-8][3] interpreter and its derivative: the Super CHIP-8, which ran on HP-48 calculators.
 Everything is emulated as well as possible: the video display refreshes at 60 Hz and sound is emulated as well.

-From the screenshot above you can see the disassembled program, register values, and a log which is used to show breakpoint information, memory dumps, and more.
+From the screen capture above you can see the disassembled program, register values, and a log which is used to show breakpoint information, memory dumps, and more.

 CHIP-8 is written in [Go](https://golang.org/) and uses [SDL](https://www.libsdl.org/) for its rendering, input handling, and audio.
 It should easily run on Windows, OS X, and Linux.